 Many industries and companies have different types of committees, groups, and organizations of which you can serve on the board or be a member.
 Joining one will help you get your name out there as well as keep you apprised of trends in your field.
 You may even find out about new opportunities as a member of this type of group.

+Yes, you can get sponsored to grow your career.
 A career advancement grant from the government or a philanthropic foundation or organization can provide you with the funding you may need to help you build your career and achieve your goals.
 Often, if you receive an award, you won’t need to pay it back.

 First, a word of caution: While grants can give you a great opportunity to further your education, gain a new certification, or advance your career by other means, many scams preying upon people who have these goals exist.
 If you are contacted with a grant offer, pay attention to red flags, including but not limited to: